magento/devdocs/guides/v2.3/graphql/reference/configurable-product.md

 `attribute_id` | String | The ID assigned to the attribute `attribute_code` | String | A string that identifies the attribute `label` | String | A string that describes the configurable product option.
 It is displayed on the UI.
-`position` | Int | A number that indicates the order in which the attribute is displayed.
-`is_use_default` | Boolean | Indicates whether the option is the default.
-`values` | ConfigurableProductOptionsValues | An array that defines the value_index codes assigned to the configurable product.
+`position` | Int | A number that indicates the order in which the attribute is displayed `is_use_default` | Boolean | Indicates whether the option is the default `values` | ConfigurableProductOptionsValues | An array that defines the value_index codes assigned to the configurable product
-`product_id` | Int | This is the same as a product's 'id' field.
+`product_id` | Int | This is the same as a product's 'id' field

 ## ConfigurableProductOptionsValues